klarman-cell-observatory/PowerAnalysisForSpatialOmics/README.md

-# spatialpower
+# TiGer
-final code package for spatial power analysis and tissue generation paper. name subject to change.

 ## Overview
-This is a package for _in silico_ tissue generation and visualization.
-PackageName is useful for generating datasets for _in silico_ ground truthing, generation of spatial null models, testing of new algorithms for spatially-resolved single cell biology, and power analysis.
+TiGer is a package for _in silico_ tissue generation and visualization.
+TiGer is useful for generating datasets for _in silico_ ground truthing, generation of spatial null models, testing of new algorithms for spatially-resolved single cell biology, and power analysis.

 ## Dependencies
 PackageName is written for Python 3.7.3.